-Bring the camera up to your eye and hold it in a comfortable position where you can see through the VIEWFINDER clearly.
+Hold the camera up to your eye in a comfortable position where you can see all four sides of the LUMINOUS FRAME in the VIEWFINDER.
 Be careful not to obstruct the ELECTRIC EYE with your fingers or any object.
-The area that you see within the LUMINOUS FRAME in the viewfinder will be included in your picture.
+The area that you see within the luminous frame will be included in your picture.